What is it?

 When and where is it?

-We meet every other week on Monday nights, 7-10pm at The Sekforde on Sekforde Street, Clerkenwell.
+Under normal circumstances we meet every other week on Monday nights, 7-10pm at The Sekforde on Sekforde Street, Clerkenwell.
 Nearest stations are Farringdon or Barbican.
-We send out emails to announce meetings, but you can also check the announcement posts , or subscribe to the Google Calendar for updates.
+We send out emails to announce meetings; there’s also a Google Calendar for events.

 The inaugural meeting was on 26 November 2018, with the second following on 3 December 2018.
-We are still going strong in 2020.
+We are still going strong in 2020—online of course.